 From the outside the Basilica looks rough, unfinished and, apart from the tell-tale cross, distinctively un-church-like.
 Its front façade is a concave, semi-crumbled brick wall, complete with tufts of shrubs spurting from the edges.
 All up, a far cry from the architectural grandeur and extravagance of your average Roman basilica.

 But don’t let this humble exterior fool you.
 What the Basilica lacks in gravitas externally it makes up for in interior opulence.
 Plus there’s a very good reason why, from the outside, the church kind of pretty much looks like a ruin — it kind of pretty much is.

 This Basilica was built within the fabric of the surviving ruins of what was once the largest, most sumptuous bath complex in ancient Rome, if not the entire empire.

 Ruins, re-use and recycling

 At any rate, the next person to leave a mark on the site was no stranger to the historical record.
 It was to be the last church project of Michelangelo himself, then 86 years of age.

 … [H]aving the patrons walk through the massive ruined hole in the facade creates, for them, a closer connection to the ruin.
 They literally reuse this portion of the building by entering through it and experiencing its decay.

-Michelangelo’s design was attuned to both the evocative power of the ancient ruins, and the site’s dual meaning as a Christian relic of the forced labour of slaves.
-All brought together in a beautiful place of worship amidst the Renaissance ‘rebirth’ of Rome.
+Michelangelo’s design was attuned to the evocative power of the ancient ruins, and the site’s dual meaning as a Christian relic (legendary or not) of the forced labour of slaves.
+All brought together in a quietly spectacular place of worship amidst the Renaissance ‘rebirth’ of Rome.
+A phoenix of sorts.